navcoin/navcoin-org/content/wallets/index.md

 {{< hero_section
 titleText="Wallets"
 imgSrc="/images/wallets/wal-hero.svg"
-paragraphText="NavCoin is an open source protocol and NavCoin wallets are maintained by a range of organisations and individuals.
-There are different types of wallets - from ‘full’ wallets that give you complete control and allow you to participate in the NavCoin network, to ‘thin’ wallets that are easier to use.
-Always remember that it is your responsibility to choose your wallet carefully and adopt good practices in order to protect your money." buttonText="Ask Community for assistance" buttonImgSrc="/images/icons/rightward-arrow.svg" buttonLink="https://discord.gg/y4Vu9jw"
+paragraphText="NavCoin is an open source protocol, which means that wallets are maintained by a range of organizations and individuals.
+There are different types of wallets - from ‘full’ wallets that give you complete control and allow you to participate in the NavCoin network, to 'light' wallets that are easier to use.
+Always remember that it is your responsibility to choose your wallet carefully and adopt good practices in order to protect your money." buttonText="Ask community for assistance" buttonImgSrc="/images/icons/rightward-arrow.svg" buttonLink="https://discord.gg/y4Vu9jw"
 >}}

 {{< item_container_section
-    titleText="NavCoin Core wallet"
+    titleText="NavCoin core wallet"
     subtitleText="NavCoin's reference implementation"
     >}}
     {{< wallet
-        titleText="NavCoin Core Wallet v4.3.0"
+        titleText="NavCoin core wallet v4.3.0"
         walletImgSrc="/images/wallets/wal-core.png"
         text="NavCoin Core Wallet is a full NavCoin client that allows users to participate in network staking.
 Released by the core NavCoin developers, it combines speed and reliability with usability." buttonUrl="/navcoin-core/"